How can we help you?

 Teeth whitening bleach is most effective on teeth that have aged naturally with age or have external stains from food and drink (we see you, red wine, and coffee).
 Gray or brown stains may not be lifted with bleach.

-Kauai dentists Dr. Michael Lutwin, Dr. Ron Quade, and Dr. Kelliann Rita will also examine your teeth and gums before teeth whitening (and any dental procedure).
+Kauai dentists Dr. Michael Lutwin, Dr. Ron Quade, Dr. Kelliann, & Rita, Dr. Robert Stebbins will also examine your teeth and gums before teeth whitening (and any dental procedure).
 It's essential to treat any cavities, tooth decay, gum disease, infections, or more before we can get your pearly whites up to Hollywood standards.

 Call Us to Schedule Your Whitening Appointment